BBC's Science Editor

 The latest breakthroughs in science

-David Shukman is the BBC’s first Science Editor, a post he has held since in 2012.
-Previously, he served as the Environment and Science correspondent for BBC News, with particular responsibility for the BBC’s Six O’Clock and Ten O’Clock News.
+He is the BBC’s first Science Editor, a post he has held since in 2012.
+Prior to that, he worked as the Environment and Science correspondent for BBC News.

-David has been with the BBC since 1983.
+David has a wealth of knowledge on world issues, which he has honed since he started with the BBC in 1983.
 He was based in Northern Ireland from 1985 to 1987 before being appointed Defence Correspondent (1987-95).
 He was then assigned to Brussels as Europe Correspondent (1995-99).
-He was World Affairs Correspondent from 1999 to 2003 and has reported from more than 80 countries.
+He was World Affairs Correspondent from 1999 to 2003.

 David is a true BBC veteran, known for the enthusiasm he brings to his reporting.
 From climate change to space travel and tech trends, he presents the latest scientific discoveries in a highly accessible way, illustrated with anecdotes from his travels around the world.